kurtiss/code-samples/README.md

 # code-samples
-Some code samples for your amusement.
+Here are some code samples for your amusement.